 Black seed oil benefits for hair and skin

 As a cosmetic ingredient, black seed oil may be effective in fighting acne, unclogging pores, and combatting inflammation.
 It can help regulate facial oil, as well as reduce redness; a favourite homemade mask of ours combines black seed oil, ground apricot kernels, and honey.
 We regularly add this oil into our massage oils as well.

 As for hair, Cleopatra is said to have used it on hers!
 Just add a few drops to your shampoo or conditioner to boost your hair and scalp.
-Numerous scientific studies back the benefits of black seed oil to the hair and scalp in two main areas: it can feed and nourish the hair and scalp, and at the same time combat the environmental causes of hair loss.
+Numerous scientific studies back the benefits of black seed oil to the hair and scalp in two main areas.
+Firstly, it can feed and nourish the hair and scalp.
+At the same time, it combats the environmental causes of hair loss.
 This is mainly thanks to the spectacular emollient, antioxidant, antibacterial, and anti-fungal properties of this oil.(4)